ananddayalan/nextjs-in-firebase-with-bootstrap/README.md

 Checkout the live preview site fore more info https://nextjs-in-firebase-functions.firebaseapp.com

 # Todos
+1. Firebase Auth
-1. Get data from Firestore and display
+2. Get data from Firestore and display
-2. Add support for Redux
+3. Add support for Redux

 # Contribution
 Contribution are welcome